 3-4 cents per point is completely attainable once you start to know what you’re doing.

-And here’s the secret to turning your 25,000 points into 32,500: at least once per year, American Express offers a 25-30% transfer bonus when you transfer your points to a program like British Airways Avios.
-Just by transferring your points smartly, 25,000 points all of a sudden become 32,500 points.
+And here's the secret to turning your 100,000 points into 25-30% more: at least once per year, American Express offers a 25-30% transfer bonus when you transfer your points to a program like British Airways Avios.
+Just by transferring your points smartly, 100,000 points all of a sudden become much more.

-You just gained another 7,500 points – worth at least $150 if you use them at a value of 2 cents per point or above – just for being in the loop.
+You just gained tens of thousands more points—worth hundreds of dollars if you use them at a value of 2 cents per point or above—just for being in the loop.

 Here are 3 realistic scenarios of the value you could achieve by getting the Platinum Card, from least valuable on the left to most valuable on the right.